-Estimated Useful Life
+Est Estimated Useful Life

-4 years to 10 years
+Completed technology 4 years to 10 years

-5 years to 10 years
+Customer contracts and relationships 5 years to 10 years

-1 year
+Trade names 1 year

-2 years
+Non-compete agreements 2 years

 Our intangible assets that have finite useful lives and other long-lived assets are assessed for potential impairment when there is evidence that events and circumstances related to our financial performance and economic environment indicate the carrying amount of the assets may not be recoverable.
 When impairment indicators are identified, we test for impairment using undiscounted cash flows.
 If such tests indicate impairment, then we measure and record the impairment as the difference between the carrying value of the asset and the fair value of the asset.
-We did not recognize any impairment charges on intangible assets that have finite useful lives or other long-lived assets in fiscal 2022, 2021 and 2020.
+We did not recognize any impairment charges on intangible assets that have finite useful lives or other long-lived assets in fiscal 2021, 2020 and 2019.